DoctorLogicProduct/DoctorLogicProduct.github.io/landing-pages/draft-local-market-report.md

   component_css: feature
   img_alignment: Left
   class: ''
-  headline: Why SEO Is Important
+  headline: Learn the value of patient’s online searches for your services
-  text: 'We’ll discuss how technology has changed over the years and what that means
+  text: 'Combining what you charge for your services with our proprietary database
-    for your practice, specifically from an SEO perspective.
-We’ll also show you how to use technology to reach your audience at the right time and place online. '
+    of millions of online searches over hundreds of thousands of keyword combinations, this report gives you a detailed look into the true value of your local market. '
   btn: []
   wistia-link: []
   img: "/uploads/16.png"